docker/docs/desktop/install/windows-install.md

 Looking for information on using Windows containers?

-* [Switch between Windows and Linux containers](../faqs/windowsfaqs.md#how-do-i-switch-between-windows-and-linux-containers) describes how you can toggle between Linux and Windows containers in Docker Desktop and points you to the tutorial mentioned above.
+* [Switch between Windows and Linux containers](../faqs/windowsfaqs.md#how-do-i-switch-between-windows-and-linux-containers) describes how you can toggle between Linux and Windows containers in Docker Desktop and points you to the tutorial mentioned below.
 - [Getting Started with Windows Containers (Lab)](https://github.com/docker/labs/blob/master/windows/windows-containers/README.md) provides a tutorial on how to set up and run Windows containers on Windows 10, Windows Server 2016 and Windows Server 2019.
 It shows you how to use a MusicStore application with Windows containers.